ocristian/java-box/lambdas-and-streams/README.md

 > by default, a stream produces elements that are objects
 >
-> sometimes, this is not be best solution
+> sometimes, this is not be the best solution

 ```java
 	int highScore = students.stream()